 “What was it he said about werewolves?”
 She pulled up her phone and scanned her notes for some more information.

-Werewolves were vulnerable to silver, and more vulnerable to mercury.
-Mercury was too volatile and dangerous to be carried by Hunters, hence the use of the weaker but safer silver bullets.
+Werewolves are vulnerable to silver, and more vulnerable to mercury.
+Mercury is too volatile and dangerous to be carried by Hunters, hence the use of the weaker but safer silver bullets.”

 “Not useful, we don’t want to kill him,” she murmured.